Solving Systems of Equations with Matrices

 Starting with our A, X, and B matrices in the matrix equation below, we are looking to solve for for values of the unknown variables that are contained in our X matrix.

 For a scalar equation, we would simply do this by dividing both sides by A, where the value for X would be B/A. With matrix equation we will instead need to multiple both sides of the equation by the inverse of the A matrix.
 This will cancel out the A matrix on the left side, leaving only the X matrix that you are looking for.
-This means that multiplying the inverse of the A matrix times the B matrix will give you a 1 x N matrix containing the solution for all the variables.
-The value each row of the solution will correspond to the variable listed in the same row of the X matrix.
+On the left we will have the inverse of the A matrix times the B matrix.
+The result of this operation will be a 1 x N matrix containing the solution for all the variables.
+The value in each row of the solution will correspond to the variable listed in the same row of the X matrix.

-It is possible to find the inverse of the A matrix by hand and to multiply this by hand with the B matrix, but using computer tools such as MATLAB or the Matrix Equation Solver in the panel on the left will make these calculations far easier.
+It is possible to find the inverse of the A matrix by hand and then multiply this with the B matrix, but this process would take longer than just solving the equations using algebra.
+The true strength of the method is that computer tools such as MATLAB or Wolfram Alpha can perform the matrix inversion and multiplication for you.